 So, I appear to be wr…wr… challenged, in my original belief.

-We lost some wonderful performers from the list post-Covid, notably Paddy Moloney of the Chieftains, Nanci Griffith, Sinead O’Connor and only yesterday, the legendary Shane MacGowan Rest in Peace and thank you for the music.
+We lost some wonderful performers from the list post-Covid, notably Paddy Moloney of the Chieftains, Nanci Griffith, Sinead O’Connor and only yesterday, the legendary Shane MacGowan.
+Rest in Peace and thank you for your music.

 30. “Simple Gifts” performed by YoYo Ma and Alison Krauss

-“Simple Gifts” is special to me because it was performed at my daughter’s annual school holiday concert, called “Lumina”.
-The senior girls would sing in candlelight procession entering a building packed with smartly dressed parents and grandparents – none wearing face-masks, because this would’ve appeared nutters ten years ago.
-Ah, the carefree days of 2011!
+“Simple Gifts” is special to me because it was performed at my daughter’s annual school holiday concert.
+At “Lumina,” the senior girls would sing in candlelight procession, entering a building packed with smartly dressed parents and grandparents – none wearing face-masks, because this would’ve appeared simply nutters ten years ago.
+Ah, those carefree days of 2011!

 “Simple Gifts” was written in 1848.
 The lyrics are:

-Finding ourselves “in the place just right.”
-What could be a more wonderful Christmas gift than that?
+Finding ourselves “where we ought to be” – what could be a more wonderful Christmas gift than that?

 On this recording, Yo Yo Ma contributes his masterful cello playing while Alison Krauss adds her typically sublime vocals.
 Such an extraordinary ode to simplicity!